-Number of options granted during the year Number of options vested during the year
+Name Number of option Number of options vested during the year

-Name 2011 2010 2011 2010
+2011 2010 2011 2010

 Directors of PepinNini Minerals Limited

 Norman Kennedy - - - -

 Rebecca Holland-Kennedy - - - -

 Albert Harris - - - -

 Christopher Lambert - - - -

 Other key management personnel of the Group

 Phil Clifford - - - -

-Lachlan Rutherford - - - 200,000
+Lachlan Rutherford - - 200,000

-Colin Skidmore - - - -
+Colin Skidmore - - -

-Nicola Khouri - - - -
+Nicola Khouri - - -

 The assessed fair value at grant date of options granted to the individuals is allocated equally over the period from grant date to vesting date, and the amount is included in the remuneration tables above.
-Fair values at grant date are independently determined using a BlackScholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.
+Fair values at grant date are independently determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.